-This section introduces the pre-training strategy, the BatmanNet architecture, and fine-tuning steps.
-Before getting into details of BatmanNet, we introduce its overall structure.
-As shown in Figure~\ref{fig2}, BatmanNet is a bi-branch model that includes a node-branch and an edge-branch.
-Each branch focuses on learning the embeddings of nodes or edges from the input graph that can be used for fine-tuning the downstream tasks.
-Similar to MAE~\cite{39}, we propose a transformer-style asymmetric encoder-decoder architecture for each branch.
-By applying a bi-branch graph masking pre-training strategy, the encoder operates on partially observable signals of molecular graphs and embeds them to latent representations of nodes or edges.
+As depicted in Figure~\ref{fig2}, BatmanNet is a bi-branch model with a node and an edge branch.
+Each branch focuses on learning the embeddings of nodes or edges from the input graph for fine-tuning downstream tasks.
+Similar to MAE~\citep{he2022masked}, we propose a transformer-style asymmetric encoder-decoder architecture for each branch.
+By applying a bi-branch graph masking pre-training strategy, the encoder operates on partially observable signals of molecular graphs and embeds them into latent representations of nodes or edges.
 The lightweight decoder takes the latent representations of nodes and edges along with mask tokens to reconstruct the original molecule.